 - And more

-All plans through Phone.com have a 30-day money back guarantee to help customers determine if the plan they chose is right for their small business.
-Get 15% off your first 6 months of service through this link.
+All plans through Phone.com have a 30-day money back guarantee.
+This feature will help you determine if the plan you chose is right for your small business.
+Get 15% off your first six months of service through this link.

 5. Freedom Voice